isc-projects/kea/doc/sphinx/kea-messages.rst

 .. code-block:: text

-    maximum number of database reconnect attempts: %1, has been exhausted without success
+    maximum number of database reconnect attempts: %1, has been exhausted without success, manager ID: %2, timer: %3

 This error indicates that the server failed to reconnect to the lease and/or host database(s) after making the maximum configured number of reconnect